IChowdhury01/MATCH/README.md

 4. Right click on `MatchApp.java` and select `Run 'MatchApp.main()'`
 5. Navigate to `https://localhost:8080` in your browser

+## Instructions to run integration test

+Run the bash script `test`.
+This will try creating a new user and checking that their profile page returns the expected results.

 ## Instructions to use the app

 This should all be pretty intuitive, but in case you can't figure it out here are some detailed instructions.